aix-group/aix-group.github.io/_pages/research.md

 > “Why was my credit application rejected, and what can I do about it?”

-Machine learning systems are deployed in settings where people must understand, trust, and sometimes contest automated decisions.
-In our Explainable AI (XAI) work, we design methods that make model reasoning transparent and evaluate how explanations affect real users.
+Machine learning systems are used in situations where people must understand and trust automated decisions, and occasionally challenge them.
+In our Explainable AI (XAI) research, we design methods that make model reasoning transparent.
+We also analyze and improve the impact of explanations on real users.

-Our Explainable AI research develops **interpretable models**, {% cite Nauta2021_cvpr_prototree %}; {%cite Nauta2023_cvpr_pipnet %},
+In this area, we develop **interpretable models**, {% cite Nauta2021_cvpr_prototree %}; {%cite Nauta2023_cvpr_pipnet %},
 creates **conversational agents for explanations**, {% cite Nguyen2023_wcxai_xagent %},
 examines **evaluation of explanation quality**, {% cite Nauta2023_csur_evaluating-xai-survey %}; {% cite Le2023_ijcai_benchmarking-xai %},
 and studies **how people perceive errors and uncertainty**, {% cite Papenmeier2022a_chi_perceived-accuracy%}; {%cite Papenmeier2022_tochi_trust-accuracy-explanations %}.